 Let $u(x_t)$ denote the utility function of the depositor, where x_t is the consumption in period t.
 The utility function is strictly increasing, strictly concave, and normalized to u(0) = 0.
-The coefficient of relative risk aversion (CRRA), -xu''(x)/u'(x), is greater than 1 for $x \ge 1$.
 Whether a depositor is patient or impatient is his private information.
 By the law of large numbers, λ is also the fraction of depositors in the population who are impatient.

-Borrowers have access to a technology that turns 1 unit of capital at t = 0 into $R > \underline{R}$ units of consumption good at t = 2 or one unit of consumption good at t = 1.
+Borrowers have access to a technology that turns 1 unit of capital at t = 0 into $\overline{R} > \underline{R}$ units of consumption good at t = 2 or one unit of consumption good at t = 1.
 They are not endowed with capital.
 However, they can produce capital by incurring a utility cost at t = 0.
 Let c(k) be the cost function of producing k units of capital at t = 0, where c', c'' > 0 and c'(0) = 0.
 Borrowers consume at t = 2 with utility function v(x), where v' > 0 > v''.

 Following Diamond-Dybvig, depositors have the incentive to form a coalition that acts as a bank by providing themselves with a deposit contract to insure against the consumption shock.
 The borrowers have access to better technology.
 So, if there is no further friction, banks should lend their capital to borrowers in t = 0 and get a higher return.
 However, borrowers lack commitment.
 When a borrower receives a loan, he can liquidate the investment at t = 1, transforming the capital into the consumption good at a one-for-one rate, repaying only the pledged fraction of the collateral posted.
 Here, posted collateral consists of the sum of loans and the borrower's capital.
 For simplicity, we assume that if the borrower reneges on the loan, he absconds with the unpledgeable collateral.
-Let χ be the fraction of the collateral collected by the bank, so $1 - \chi$ is the fraction consumed by the borrower if he reneges on the loan.14 rate as given and choose the size of the loan.
+Let χ be the fraction of the collateral collected by the bank, so $1 - \chi$ is the fraction consumed by the borrower if he reneges on the loan.16

+In this environment, banks and borrowers can work together to economize on investment and take advantage of the higher-return technology.
+How gains from trade are determined and divided will depend on the market structure.
+To develop intuition, we first study a competitive loan market in which banks and borrowers take the loan rate as given and choose the size of the loan.
 We then consider bilateral trade, where the terms of trade are determined according to Nash bargaining.
 Lastly, we consider competitive search, so the trade surplus is divided according to the market tightness.

-In this environment, banks and borrowers can work together to economize on investment and take advantage of the higher-return technology.
-How gains from trade are determined and divided will depend on the market structure.
-To develop intuition, we first study a competitive loan market in which banks and borrowers take the loan